fugu-chop/launch_school/rb120_object_oriented_programming/lesson_2/4_collaborator_objects.md

 ### What is a collaborator object?
 Objects that are stored as _state within another object_ (i.e. as instance variables) are called __collaborator objects__.
 For example, when assigning a collaborator object to an instance variable in another class' constructor method definition, you are _associating the two objects with one another_.

 We call such objects collaborators because they work in conjunction (or in collaboration) with the class they are associated with.
+We can think of collaborator objects as _lower levels of abstraction_ of the owner object whose class incorporates them.

 Here's an example of a string object acting as a collaborator object for the instance variable `@name`.
 Collaborator objects are not limited to just strings though, they can be basically anything (essentially, any object that you could assign to the instance variable `@name`, like arrays or hashes).
 ```